pulumi/docs/content/blog/platform-engineering-cncf-maturity-model/index.md

 The Platform Working Group has developed a Platform Maturity Model.
 This framework can help assess the current state of a cloud native platform and identify steps to enhance its maturity.
 It defines five levels:

-- Ad-hoc: At the lowest level, the platform is ad-hoc, with no dedicated team or budget and a reliance on individual efforts and workarounds.
+- **Ad-hoc**: At the lowest level, the platform is ad-hoc, with no dedicated team or budget and a reliance on individual efforts and workarounds.
-- Operational: The platform has a dedicated team and budget, focusing primarily on operational tasks and maintenance rather than strategic initiatives.
+- **Operational**: The platform has a dedicated team and budget, which focus primarily on operational tasks and maintenance rather than strategic initiatives.
-- Scalable: The platform is now viewed as a product with a clear roadmap and a focus on delivering value to internal customers.
+- **Scalable**: The platform is now viewed as a product with a clear roadmap and a focus on delivering value to internal customers.
 The platform team has more autonomy and the ability to drive innovation.
-- Enabled: The platform has become a strategic asset, with a thriving ecosystem of contributors and consumers.
+- **Enabled**: The platform has become a strategic asset, with a thriving ecosystem of contributors and consumers.
 The platform team is empowered to make decisions and drive the platform's evolution.
-- Optimized: The platform is continuously optimized, focusing on measuring and improving key performance indicators.
+- **Optimized**: The platform is continuously optimized, focusing on measuring and improving key performance indicators.
 The platform is deeply integrated into the organization's technology strategy and decision-making processes.

 By using the CNCF's [Platform Maturity Model](https://tag-app-delivery.cncf.io/whitepapers/platform-eng-maturity-model/) as a guide, organizations can assess their current level of platform maturity, identify areas for improvement, and develop a roadmap to reach a higher level of platform success.
 This model has proven to be a valuable tool for many organizations, helping them to align their platform initiatives with their broader business objectives.